 Students may be required to attend mandatory School of Nursing events that are scheduled outside of normal class or experiential learning times.
 Mandatory student events typically contain knowledge or information that will contribute to student success at the School of Nursing.
 Missing these events increases the burden placed on classmates and faculty.
 Similarly, students may be required to take periodic, standardized exams.
 Examinations are used for student self-evaluation and faculty evaluation of teaching and learning.
 Students are expected to attend pre-scheduled mandatory events and exams.
-Failure to attenda mandatory School of Nursing event may result in the initiation of a Student Performance Contract, up to program dismissal, by the Pre-Licensure Program Coordinator, or School of Nursing Department Chair.
+Failure to attend a mandatory School of Nursing event may result in the initiation of a Student Performance Contract, up to program dismissal.